JayWood/content-warning-v3/README.md

 ### 3.5.1
 * PHP Cleanup
 * Setup GRUNT for sass, jshint, and a few others
-* Fixed Short tags, users should no long have issues with activating the plugin.
+* Fixed Short tags, users should no longer have issues with activating the plugin.
 * Other fixes I can't remember.

 ### 3.48